2024

 Mentorship

-85% of mentees reported significant growth in critical thinking, problem-solving, and collaboration skills through the program.
+◉ 85% of mentees reported growth in critical thinking, collaboration, and problem-solving.

 STEM Extravaganza